cloudpro-dev/jdbc2js/README.md

 All output should be written to STDOUT

 ### NULL constraints
-If a database column is defined as NULL, it will appear in the JSON schema under the `required` key.
+If a database column is defined as NOT NULL, it will appear in the JSON schema under the `required` key.

 ### Default value
 If the database column has a default value, it will be used to set the `default` property in the JSON schema.